MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

 Now that you have created a Safe Attachments policy for Adatum, you want to create a Safe Links policy and then validate the policy to ensure that it works properly.

 **IMPORTANT:** This lab exercise consists of two tasks.
 The first task creates a Safe Links policy, and then the second task validates the policy.
-The problem with this lab is that when you create a safe links policy, it takes at least 30 minutes for the policy to propagate through the system. **This means that you can perform the Task 1, but then you must wait at least 30 minutes before you can perform Task 2.** After completing Task 1, do **NOT** immediately perform Task 2.
-Instead, you should continue with the training class, and your instructor will provide guidance on when you can perform Task 2 depending on the next break that occurs in the class schedule.
+The problem with this lab is that when you create a safe links policy, it takes at least 30 minutes for the new policy to propagate through the system. **This means that after performing Task 1, you must wait at least 30 minutes before performing Task 2.** If you perform Task 2 immediately after performing Task 1, then Task 2 will fail.
+Therefore, after completing Task 1, you should continue with the training class.
+Your instructor will provide guidance on when you can perform Task 2 depending on the next break that occurs in the class schedule.

 ### Task 1 – Create a Safe Links Policy